New CPT Evaluation Codes for SLPs

 How should I bill for a cognitive evaluation?

 SLPs should bill CPT 96125 (Standardized cognitive performance testing, per hour) if a complete cognitive standardized test is used and the combined time it takes to conduct the evaluation, interpret the results, and write the report is at least 31 minutes.
-Sub-tests of standardized tests may be used if the subtests themselves are standardized.
+Sub-tests of standardized tests may be used only if the subtests themselves are standardized.

 What if the cognitive evaluation does not included standardized testing?